-A predominant share of the available evidence on the impact of ALMPs has been collected in western European countries.
-Evidence from Germany, Scandinavia, and Switzerland is overrepresented in meta-analyses of ALMP-focused impact evaluation studies (see, e.g., Card et al. (2010); Caliendo and Schmidl (2016) and Card et al. (2018)).
-The countries of southern Europe are slightly lagging, and the countries of central and eastern Europe (CEE) are barely represented at all.
-In a more recent meta-analysis by Kluve et al. (2019), evidence for CEE countries was completely absent.
-The context of ALMP provision in CEE countries differs from that in Western Europe, Scandinavia and Southern Europe.
-For example,
+A predominant share of the available evidence on the impact of ALMPs has been collected in Western European countries.
+Evidence from Germany, Scandinavia, and Switzerland is overrepresented in metaanalyses of ALMP-focused impact evaluation studies (see, e.g., Card et al. (2010); Caliendo and Schmidl

-&lt;sup>3 See, for example, (Ehlert et al. 2012) and (Caliendo et al. 2011) for Germany, (Pessoa e Costa and Robin 2009) for France, and (Dorsett 2006) for the United Kingdom.
+3 See, for example, (Ehlert et al. 2012) and (Caliendo et al. 2011) for Germany, (Pessoa e Costa and Robin 2009) for France, and (Dorsett 2006) for the United Kingdom.